PlasmaHH/vdb/README.md

 along with a timestamp.

 Instead of giving a number in `num` you can also provide an expression that will then be given to gdb to create a new breakpoint.
 This breakpoint however will remain active even after the trackpoint has been deleted.
+Be careful though that you may end up with multiple breakpoints for the same address which may incur a performance hit.
+We try to filter out by the location string you passed, but what gdb gives us may not always be the same you passed, thus we can not distinguish.

 ### `track data`
 This shows a table with all the collected data.
 In (default) relative mode, all timestamps are relative to the first